 If you walk into an event with your arms crossed, your head down, and your shoulders slumped, then your odds of coming out as the social butterfly of that event look pretty slim to none.

 However, if you arrive in a confident posture and actually take the time to scan and survey the room with a more confident outlook, it’ll almost always be easier to socialize within the setting.

 We hope that our tips and tricks help to get you on the right track towards feeling less socially awkward and becoming the social butterfly that you were meant to be.

-Like these tips?
 Scroll down for more!